HM The Queen visits Abbey's Sacristy project

 Built in the 1250s and an integral part of Henry III's Abbey, the medieval Sacristy was where the monks kept vestments, altar linens and other artefacts needed for their daily worship, allowing the Abbey itself to be preserved in all its beauty and wonder as a sacred space.
 There are indications that it also played a crucial role in the life of the Abbey as a place for the formation of processions.

-Fundraising for the £13 million project has begun, and the construction phase is due to start early next year.
+Fundraising for the £13 million project has already begun, and the construction phase is due to start towards the end of 2024.
 It is hoped that the new building will be completed in 2026.
+You can support us by making a donation and help us to transform our visitor welcome.